NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Defy Death.md

 **Prerequisites** Orc Ferocity
 * * *
 You're exceptionally difficult to kill.
 The DC of your recovery checks is equal to 9 + your dying value, or 8 + your dying value if you have the [[Feats/Toughness|Toughness]] general feat.
-In addition, whenever someone returns you to life using magic that would normally leave you debilitated for a week (such as [[Spells/Raise Dead|Raise Dead]] or the resurrect ritual), you don't suffer that condition.
+In addition, whenever someone returns you to life using magic that would normally leave you debilitated for a week (such as [[Raise Dead|Raise Dead]] or the resurrect ritual), you don't suffer that condition.

 *Source: Pathfinder Player Core*
 *ORC*